dstrigl/htknx/README.md

 `htknx` is controlled via a configuration file.
 Per default the configuration file is named `htknx.yaml`.

-The configuration file can contain the following four sections:
+The configuration file can contain the following five sections:

 * The `general` section can contain: